regilero/regilero.github.com/_posts/2015-10-04-http_smuggling_in_2015_part_one.markdown

 ### Encapsulating and Fingerprinting

-On a real life attack the attacker may need to navigate through several transmitters.
+In real life, the attacker may need to navigate through several transmitters.
 Like hiting an HAProxy first, then an Apache mod_proxy, then a Varnish and finally an Nginx (yes, that happens).